My Marijuanacards Reviews 5 Star Google Verified Reviews (1,190+)

 Having A Medical Card in South Dakota Could Make the Rec Market Even Better

-South Dakota is among five states voting on recreational cannabis initiatives this November.
+South Dakota is among three states voting on recreational cannabis initiatives this November.
 If this sounds familiar, it’s because this isn’t the first time South Dakotans are voting on the issue.
-Two years ago, voters approved a Constitutional Amendment to legalize cannabis for adult use, but it was stopped by a lawsuit.
-Advocates are trying once more in 2022 with Initiated Measure 27 (IM 27), and while we wait with high hopes for the outcome, there’s one thing you can do to better position yourself for the possibility of a recreational market: get or renew your South Dakota medical card.
+Four years ago in 2020, voters approved a Constitutional Amendment to legalize cannabis for adult use, but it was stopped by a lawsuit.
+In 2022, Initiated Measure 27 (IM 27), was rejected by voters 47% to 53%.
+Advocates are trying once more in 2024 with Initiated Measure 29 (IM 29), and while we wait with high hopes for the outcome, there’s one thing you can do to better position yourself for the possibility of a recreational market: get or renew your South Dakota medical card.

 Whether or not the measure passes, having a South Dakota medical card offers consumers serious advantages a recreational program doesn’t always cover.
 Keep reading to learn why you should get your South Dakota medical card regardless of the election and how you can start the process.